Mountain breeze and valley breeze: Cause

 Diurnal wind system variation in the Appalachian mountain range.

 Mountain and valley breezes form through a process similar to sea and land breezes.
 During the day, the sun heats up mountain air rapidly while the valley remains relatively cooler.
-Convection causes it to rise, causing a valley breeze.
+This rapid heating can create a localized area of lower pressure along the slopes, causing air to flow upslope from the relatively higher pressure in the valley.
+This convection creates the valley breeze.
 At night, the process is reversed.
 During the night the slopes get cooled and the dense air descends into the valley as the mountain wind.
 These breezes occur mostly during calm and clear weather.
 Mountain and valley breezes are other examples of local winds caused by an area's geography.
 Campers in mountainous areas may feel a warm afternoon quickly change into a cold night soon after the sun sets.
 During the day, the sun warms the air along the mountain slopes.
 This warm air rises up the mountain slopes, creating a valley breeze.
 At nightfall, the air along the mountain slopes cools.
-This cool air moves down the slopes into the valley, producing a mountain breeze.
+This cool air moves down the slope into the valley, producing a mountain breeze.